 Basically 'stripping' just means removing any build up in your diapers which might be causing repelling, smells, leaking, rashes etc. Stripping your diapers is not necessary unless you are having issues.

 Long story short, there are a number of ways to do it, but here is a few of the best ways in order of preference.
-You can also do one of these periodically as part of your regular diaper maintenance to prevent problems as well and prolong the life of your diapers (aprox. every few months or even montly if desired).
+You can also do one of these periodically as part of your regular diaper maintenance to prevent problems as well and prolong the life of your diapers (aprox. every few months or even monthly if desired).

 To strip your diapers, do the following…